rizac/web-KPI-memo/README.md

 # Web-KPI-memo

-Simple Memo in the framework of key performance indicators (KPI) for web services.
+Key performance inicators (KPI) for web services can be extracted in several ways, usually via web service analytics tools.

-This document coverts the installation and collection of KPIs via [GoAccess](https://goaccess.io/man), a web service analytics tool that parses and collect data from the server access logs.
+In this document, we shortly describe how to install and run [GoAccess](https://goaccess.io/man), an analytics tool that parses and collect data from the server access logs.

 <details>